-My primary goal is to unbecome everything that is causing me to miss the moment looking to the future enjoyment I plan to have so that I can honor Jesus in every moment of every day, particularly the behind-the-scenes-in-my-face moments that I’ve neglected for far too long.
+My primary goal is to unbecome everything that is causing me to miss the moment.
+I’m finished looking to the future enjoyment I plan to have because I want to honor Jesus in every moment of every day.
+The behind-the-scenes-in-my-face moments that I’ve neglected for far too long stand out particularly loud.
 What does that look like?
 Peace.
 Joy.
 Discomfort.
 Frustration.
 But always peace.

 I have lived.

 It has been uncomfortable, but, I know that in ten years, when I look back on this moment, I will be glad that I did.

 How do I know?

 Because I finally like the person I’m becoming.
 I mean really like her.
 I’m still hosting the conferences, writing the books, leading the org, and serving others.
 But I’m now doing it from a newfound place of freedom, ease, and enjoyment.
 I’m holding on to this with everything I’ve got because I’ve gotten back to the heart of who God created me to be, and it is good.
 May I invite you to do the same with me?

 Name one thing that you loved about yourself when you were younger or one revolution you’ve made to get back to that one you feel called to be, deep in your soul.
 You never know how much encouragement it could be to us!